 Chiropractic Website Mistake #3: Website designed without SEO in mind

 It’s not uncommon for me to see chiropractic websites that are completely missing the mark when it comes to SEO.
-Some of the websites are self-hosted chiropractic websites, so those makes sense.
+Some of the websites are self-hosted chiropractic websites, so that makes sense.
 The chiropractor who built it doesn’t really understand SEO.

 Regardless of whether a chiropractic site is self-hosted or it’s managed by a chiropractic website company, it’s important that SEO best practices are followed.
 If not, the website will rank poorly in Google searches resulting in fewer new patients for the chiropractor.

 Chiropractic Website Mistake #4: Adding social media links to the header

 A lot of people will advise chiropractors to prominently display their social media links in their website header.
 I think that’s a mistake and here’s why.
 When someone is on a chiropractor’s website, they are on the doorstep of scheduling their first appointment.

 Does the chiropractor want the potential new patient to visit their social media links or schedule their first appointment?
 Once someone is on a chiropractor’s website, scheduling an appointment is the most important thing.
 The chiropractor’s social media accounts are a distraction from that goal.